cooperative-computing-lab/taskvine-paper/README.md

 All the setup can be done in your `$HOME` directory, thus no admin privileges are needed.

-1. First, create the conda environment for TaskVine:
+1. First, create the conda environment for TaskVine with the script `setup-taskvine`.
+This script will not modify anything outside the current
+   directory:

 ```sh
 ./setup-taskvine